def324/sunside/docs/development-notes.md

 - Timeline header shows route, duration, and distance (defaults to km/mi by locale; click to cycle km/mi/nmi).
 - Global day/night overlay + sun marker that updates with time.
 - Pan/zoom on the map (wheel/pinch + drag + zoom buttons).
+- The UI is split into coarse presentational panels under `src/ui/components/`, with global styles in `src/ui/app.css`.

 Notes: